share/sharedb/README.md

 `doc.data` _(Object)_
 Document contents.
 Available after document is fetched or subscribed to.

-`doc.presence.current` _(Object)_
+`doc.presence` _(Object)_
-Each property under `doc.presence.current` contains presence data shared by a client subscribed to this document.
+Each property under `doc.presence` contains presence data shared by a client subscribed to this document.
 The property name is an empty string for this client's data and connection IDs for other clients' data.
+The structure of the presence object is defined by the OT type of the document (for example, in [ot-rich-text](https://github.com/Teamwork/ot-rich-text#presence) and [@datavis-tech/json0](https://github.com/datavis-tech/json0#presence)).

 `doc.fetch(function(err) {...})`
 Populate the fields on `doc` with a snapshot of the document from the server.